Qu3b411/Kernelcon-CTF-2019-solutions/README.md

 each directory contains a **challenge** and **Solution** sub directory [ **Note**: unsolved challenges will contain a **README.md** and no otherdirectoyy listing!]

-## This repo will not be maintained, the challwnges for 2019 are as is!
+## This repo will not be maintained, the challenges for 2019 are as is!
 Thank You!